tkssharma/ui.tkssharma.com/tutorials/004-learning-accessibility-standards/index.md

 *   people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.
 *   older people with changing abilities due to ageing.
-*   people with “temporary disabilities” such as a broken arm or lost glasses
+*   people with “temporary disabilities" such as a broken arm or lost glasses
-*   people with “situational limitations” such as in bright sunlight or in an environment where they cannot listen to audio
+*   people with “situational limitations" such as in bright sunlight or in an environment where they cannot listen to audio
 *   people using a slow Internet connection, or who have limited or expensive bandwidth

 Accessibility Standards and Guidelines